 - Defended an underwriter in a class action alleging securities law violations; the case was settled with no payment by our client and reimbursement of its legal fees.

 Other significant matters include:

 Arbitration.
-Ted has deep experience over decades representing broker-dealers in securities arbitrations.
-He has successfully defended investor and employment claims in dozens of cases for many of the largest broker-dealers and their employees, including claims relating to options transactions, margin, operational issues, compensation disputes, and general fraud and unsuitability claims.
+Ted has deep experience over decades representing broker-dealers and investment advisers in securities arbitrations.
+He has successfully defended investor and employment claims in dozens of cases for many of the largest firms and their employees, including claims relating to options transactions, margin, operational issues, compensation disputes, and general fraud and unsuitability claims.
 He has obtained dismissals in numerous seven-figure cases involving complex issues, including a case tried over 40 days after which the arbitration panel unanimously dismissed a $200 million claim involving the sale of auction rate securities.